darshanwohlig19/masala-marvel-restaurant-website/README.md

 - Online Reservations: Users can book tables and explore available dining packages.
 - Visual Feast in the Menu: Allowing users to preview the restaurant's atmosphere and signature dishes.

-## How to Use

-To explore the Masala Marvel website, simply visit [masalamarvel.com](https://www.masalamarvel.com).

 Feel free to contribute or provide feedback!